TolikPylypchuk/SharpHook/docs/articles/logging.md

 # Logging

 libuiohook can log messages throughout its execution.
-By default the messages are not logged anywhere, but you can get these logs by using `UioHook.SetLoggerProc`, or the `ILogSource` interface and its default implementation, `LogSource`.
+By default the messages are not logged anywhere, but you can get these logs using the `ILogSource` interface and its default implementation, `LogSource`, or by using `ILoggingProvider.SetLoggerProc`.

 libuiohook logs contain the log level (debug, info, warning, error), message format, and message arguments.